A Primer on Security of Quantum Computing Hardware: Security issues in quantum computing

 \subsubsection{Shuttle induced fault injection}

-In \cite{saki2021shuttle}, the authors present an attack on MTC systems in trapped-ion (TI) computing.
-The attack exploits a new vulnerability in terms of shuttle operations between traps.
+An attack on MTC systems in TI computing \cite{saki2021shuttle} exploits a new vulnerability in terms of shuttle operations between traps.
 An overview of the attack model is provided in Fig. \ref{fig:TI}b-d.
-The scenario is such that two users are submitting their quantum programs to a quantum cloud, with User 1's program having 2 qubits and User 2's program having 6 qubits.
+An example attack scenario involves two users submitting their quantum programs to a quantum cloud, with User 1's program having 2 qubits and User 2's program having 6 qubits.
 In order to maximize resource utilization, the cloud schedules multiple programs on the same hardware which is commonly practiced in commercial quantum clouds such as Rigetti's Quantum Cloud Service.
-However, this approach can create security issues as qubits from the adversary's program may span over multiple traps and share a trap with qubits from the victim's program.
+However, adversary's program may span over multiple traps and share a trap with qubits from the victim's program.
 For example, adversary and victim qubits share Trap--$1$ (T$1$).
 The adversary can design their program to require computation between ions from different traps which will require frequent shuttles between traps.
 This repeated shuttling can add energy to an ion and increase the ion-chain's energy, resulting in degraded reliability of computation (i.e., reduced gate fidelity).
 As the victim qubits share a chain with the adversary qubits, they also suffer from this shuttle-induced degradation in gate fidelity.

-The authors note that while the premise of the attack seems simple, there are architectural policies in place to curb shuttling, making the attack challenging.
-The attack involves designing a program that can trick these policies and enforce repeated shuttles, and can be launched in either a \emph{white-box} setup where the attacker has prior knowledge of the policies, or in a \emph{black-box} setup where no prior information is known.
+It has been noted that while the premise of the attack seems simple, there are architectural policies in place to curb shuttling, making the naive attack challenging.
+Nevertheless, the adversary can design a program that can trick these policies and enforce repeated shuttles, and can be launched in either a \emph{white-box} setup where the attacker has prior knowledge of the policies, or in a \emph{black-box} setup where no prior information is known.

+The attack leverages the fact that excessive shuttling can increase the energy of the entire ion chain, affecting not just the shuttled ion but also neighboring ions.
+In classical systems, frequent data movement can create congestion and degrade the performance in shared computing environment without affecting the computation outcome unlike quantum systems.
+The collective effect of shuttling on qubit fidelity is a distinctly quantum phenomenon, arising from the delicate nature of quantum superposition states and the ion-ion interactions.